diginov/craft-sentry-logger/README.md

 ## Basic configuration

-You can configure plugin settings directly in the CP or you can create a `config/sentry-logger.php` config file with the following contents:
+You can configure the plugin settings directly in the CP or you can create a `config/sentry-logger.php` config file with the following contents:

 ```php
 <?php